VBE | SDVBE

-Veteran's Business Enterprise® Certification
+Certified Veteran's Business Enterprise®

 The Trusted Mark

-NaVOBA’s Certified VBE® and SDVBE® credentials are the gold standard for verifying veteran-owned businesses in the private sector.
+NaVOBA’s Certified VBE and SDVBE credentials are the gold standard for verifying Veteran-Owned businesses in the private sector.
 Trusted by leading corporations, our certification opens doors to meaningful opportunities.

 Created in response to corporate demand, our program mirrors established standards like NMSDC and WBENC to ensure veteran businesses are truly 51% owned, operated, and controlled by U.S. military veterans.

-Know Before You Start
+• Know Before You Start

 Before applying, it’s important to understand both the application process and how to use your certification once approved.